 It’s normal for a business owner to where many hats.
 However, it’s critical to avoid burnout that you don’t try to do it all.
 If you are working long days, seven days a week and haven’t had a break in months, you are doing too much.
 The hustle culture has created this misconception that success in business only comes from working 24/7.
 You will eventually burnout, so you must find ways to take work off your plate.
 This does not mean that you see less revenue.
 If you do this well, you will grow your business and free up more time for yourself to perform better within your business.

 Trying to do it all yourself also means that you will be doing many things well (or not well) versus doing a few things exceptionally well.
 Think about areas that you are not skilled in or do not enjoy and identify the best way to get these off your plate.
 This does not mean you need to hire new employees.
 Consider what you can outsource.
-Some popular items area counting, social media, and office administration work.
+Some popular items are accounting, social media, and office administration work.
 There are experts who will not only build a stronger business foundation and brand but will likely do a better job than you as well.

 Have you struggled with imposter syndrome?
 This is when you feel like a phony – like you are not good and/or do not have the skills, talents or accomplishments required to succeed.
 Many business owners feel this way, so you are not alone.
 It does seem to be prevalent within dog trainers.
 Do you find yourself asking if you have enough certifications, experience or is what you are offering good enough?
 Social media has which has heightened our feelings of insecurity and doubt.
 It’s easy to compare and it’s another area where too many dog trainers struggle.